Grizzly-pride/CSharp.PilotProject/README.md

 # CSharp.PilotProgect
-This is my final С# course project.
+IT Academy C# base course.
+This is my final course project.